Current Weather Conditions

 • Date Opened: 1925

 The Blanchard Dam is one of the taller dams on the Mississippi River, rivaled only by the Ford Dam, Upper St Anthony Falls Dam, and the Keokuk Power Dam.
 The water action looks impressive in these spring high water level photos.
-During much of the year, the gates on the dam are closed, and the only water that flows is through the power house.
+During much of the year, the gates on the dam are closed, and the only water that exits the structure does so by flowing through the power house.
 As a result, fishermen are able to walk across the bottom of the falls, using the concrete outcropping as a fishing platform.
+Note that walking on the apron is extremely dangerous because the dam is subject to being opened at any time.
+Minnesota Power has installed a warning horn on the dam to alert sport fisherman that the dam will be opening.

 The photo above is a view of the dam and power house during the spring high water season.
 The sound and spray of the water surging through the dam is incredible.
 The photo below is an overview of the dam site as seen from the Soo Line Trail bridge.
 The bridge was not yet open to the public when these spring photos were taken, but was open when the summer photos below were shot.
 The Soo Line Trail bridge is located just below the Blanchard Dam and features spectacular views of the structure.